Skip to main content

 Does stopped traffic or replica restarts affect autoscaling?

 Yes, both can impact autoscaling.
 If traffic stops or replicas restart, the remaining replicas handle more load.
 If the load exceeds the concurrency target during the autoscaling window, additional replicas are spun up.
 Similarly, when traffic stabilizes, excess replicas are scaled down after the scale down delay.
-See here for more details on autoscaling.
+See how autoscaling works for details.

-You are billed for the uptime of your deployment.
-This includes the time a replica is running, even if it is failing health checks, until it scales down.
+You’re billed for the uptime of your deployment.
+This includes the time a replica is running, even if it’s failing health checks, until it scales down.

 Will failing health checks cause my deployment to stay up forever?

 No. If your deployment is configured with a scale down delay and the minimum number of replicas is set to 0, the replicas will scale down once the model is no longer receiving traffic for the duration of the scale down delay.
 This applies even if the replicas are failing health checks.
-See here for more details on autoscaling.
+See scale to zero for details.